 I'm not proud of it.
 But there was a time when I seriously considered tossing my credit card into a dark corner of my freezer, letting it harden into an impenetrable block of ice.
 I was a year out of college with a newfound salary, and in denial that I couldn't go out to dinner and drinks every night and not pay the consequences.
 Even more daunting than thinking about paying off the credit card was the thought of my empty bank account.
 How was I supposed to start saving when I was in such a financial hole?
 Thankfully, before my debt turned into disaster, I got a grip and slowly started digging my way out.

 Whether it's credit card debt, student loans, car payments, or mortgages, most people deal with debt at some point in their lives.
 It can be a dangerous thing—and if neglected can quickly spiral out of control.
-Here’s the good news: The Fidelity Viewpoints® article "How to pay off debt—and save too" has six steps you can take to get a handle on your debt—and start saving at the same time.
-Beats the freezer burn, if you ask me.
+Here’s the good news: A guide to help you pay off debt while saving for emergencies and long-term goals like retirement.
+It may seem counterintuitive, but before you tackle debt, make sure you have some “just in case” money and save for retirement.

 1. Build an emergency fund.

 Losing your job—or being hit with an unexpected expense—could force you into a financial hole, which may take years to climb out of.
 How much to set aside for an emergency depends on your situation.
 In general, saving for 3 to 6 months of expenses is a good starting point.
 If you are single, or in a family with 2 working spouses, 3 months may be enough.
 But if you are a one-income family, you may want to have 6 months of expenses saved.